U.S. should honor nuclear deal if it wants talks: Iran foreign minister

 Zarif said Iran does not want to meet for the sake of meeting.
 “We need to meet if there is a result,” he said.

-Trump said this week he would meet Iranian President Hassan Rouhani under the right circumstances to end the confrontation over the 2015 nuclear deal and that talks were underway to see how countries could open credit lines to keep Iran’s economy afloat.
+Trump said this week he would meet Iranian President Hassan Rouhani under the right circumstances to end the confrontation over the 2015 deal and that talks were underway to see how countries could open credit lines to keep Iran’s economy afloat.

 Rouhani has said Iran would not talk to the United States until all sanctions were lifted.